hnen/UnityPropertyValidator/README.md

 ```

 ## Upcoming features
+ - Reorganize folder structure: separate example project from the extension.
+Maintain a DLL from extension.
  - Scan the scene for missing references on load, keep track of them when scene is edited.
  - Emit errors from missing references.
  - Prevent starting the game if there are unassigned fields.